bolt/docs/docs/contenttypes/intro.md

 ```
 Keeping fields together in a group
 ----------------------------------
-If you have defined groups in a YAML repeated node, you can add a field from a specific contenttype to one of these groups.
+If you have defined groups in a YAML repeated node, you can add a field from a
+specific ContentType to one of these groups.

 In the example below, the **slider** field will appear in the tab **media**.

 Example: